 The financial results of Sonus and Taqua as a combined company may be adversely affected by cash expenses and non-cash accounting charges incurred in connection with the combination.
-The amount and timing of these possible charges are not yet known.
+In addition to the amortization of intangible assets acquired in connection with this acquisition and other related expenses, we recorded \$0.1million and \$1.2 million of acquisition-related cash expense in the first quarter of 2017 and in 2016, respectively, in connection with this acquisition and may incur additional acquisition-related cash expense in the future.
 The price of our common stock could decline to the extent the combined company's financial results are materially affected by these charges.